avt-computer-education-center/avt-mooncalc-mobile/README.md

     has made a decision to publish the MoonCalc Mobile Web App on GitHUB as an open source project.

-    In honor of the 15 anniversary of A.V.T.
+    In honor of the 15th Anniversary of A.V.T.
 Company ( https://avt.dn.ua ).

 2. Using MoonCalc Mobile Web App